A Syntopicon: Content

 The Syntopicon consists of 102 chapters on the 102 Great Ideas.
 Each chapter is broken down into five distinct sections: the introduction, an outline of topics, references, cross-references, and additional readings.
 Adler penned all 102 introductions himself, giving a brief essay on the idea and its connection with the western canon.
 The outline of topics broke each idea down further, into as many as 15 sub-ideas.
 For instance, the first idea “Angel” is broken down into “Inferior deities or demi-gods in polytheistic religion,” “the philosophical consideration of pure intelligences, spiritual substances, supra-human persons” and seven other subtopics.
 After this is the references section (for instance, “inferior deities or demi-gods in polytheistic religion” can be found in Homer, Sophocles, Shakespeare, Milton, Bacon, Locke, Hegel, Goethe and more).
 Cross-references follow, where similar ideas are listed.
 Last is the additional readings, in which one could seek out more on the subject of “Angel.”

-The list of 102 ideas is broken between the two volumes, as follows:
+The 102 ideas are broken between the two volumes, as follows: